wasim7raja10/employee-polls-web-app/README.md

 - Install the dependencies: `npm install`
 - Start the server: `npm run start`

+## packages used

+for design:
+- daisyui
+- tailwind

+for testing:
+- jest
+- react testing library

+for state management:
+- react-redux
+- reduxjs/toolkit

 ## Data

 There are two types of objects stored in our database: